 Of course, this means that there are products on the market that may be unsafe or ineffective.
 To ensure that the products you buy are safe and effective, make sure you:

 The thyroid uses iodine to make the thyroid hormones.
-The numbers on thyroxine (T4) and triiodothyronine (T3) represent the number of iodine atoms attached to each.
+The numbers associated with thyroxine (T4) and triiodothyronine (T3) represent the number of iodine atoms attached to each.
+If you don't have enough iodine, you can't make thyroid hormone.

 Many years ago, iodine was added to salt (iodized salt) to ensure everyone got enough iodine.
 However, with so many people reducing their salt intake, now some may need to supplement iodine through diet or supplements.
 Fish, dairy products, poultry, eggs, kelp, and other seaweeds are excellent sources of iodine.

 The RDA for iodine in adults is 150mcg while the UL is 1,100 mcg.
 Iodine is probably best usually supplied as either potassium iodide (KI), as about 96% of the iodine is absorbed.
 However, excess iodine may be one cause of hypothyroidism.
-Consult with your healthcare provider regarding whether you need additional iodine.
+Consult with your healthcare provider regarding whether you need additional iodine for your thyroid health.

-Zinc helps with the efficient conversion of T4 to T3.
-T3 is the active form of thyroid hormone.
+Zinc fights free radical damage, helps prevent poor concentration, and assists in hormone production.
+This mineral helps with the efficient conversion of T4 to T3.
 You need enough zinc to convert T4 to the active T3, and you need enough thyroid hormones around to absorb enough zinc.

 The RDA for adults is 11 mg for men, and 9 mg for women.
 The UL is 40mg for both.
 Good food sources of zinc include shellfish, meat, nuts, lentils, and other legumes like peas and beans.
 While the "best" form of zinc is still up for debate, zinc picolinate, gluconate, or acetate rank near the top.